956MB/reddit-download-button/README.md

 - Detects the highest resolution version of images for download

 >[!WARNING]
-> Currently the extension doesn't work on videos due to some `m3u8` shenanigins I couldn't get to work.
+> Currently the extension doesn't work on inline videos due to some `m3u8` thing I couldn't get to work.
 Please feel free to help with an [issue](https://github.com/956MB/reddit-download-button/issues) or [pull request](https://github.com/956MB/reddit-download-button/pulls).

 ## Supported Browsers: